enkidevs/curriculum/csharp/csharp-core/looping-csharp/do-while-loops-csharp.md

 ---

 ## Content

-The `do-while` loop is similar to the `while` loop, but the difference is that the `do-while` loop will execute the block of code at least once, and then it will repeat the loop as long as the condition is true.

-Here's an example:
+A `do-while` loop is similar to a `while` loop, but with a crucial difference:

+The code block is executed at least once, regardless of the condition.

+Only after the code block is executed, the condition is checked.
+If it's true, the loop continues; otherwise, it stops:

 ```csharp
 int i = 0;